 The Port Stephens Great Lakes Marine Park is dotted with sublime beaches, from the tranquil bay area to the ocean-facing sandy delights in the magnificent Tomaree National Park.
 For a spectacular panorama of the bay, beaches and beyond, the Tomaree Head summit walk is a must-do experience.

 Seven surf beaches in Port Stephens provide great surf for all levels.
-Beginners can take group surf lessons with Port Stephens Surf School at One Mile Beach and Fingal Bay Beach, which are also popular with experienced surfers.
-Lesser-known Samurai Beach is another good surf spot but can only be accessed via 4WD and Box Beach near Tomaree Head.
+Beginners can take group surf lessons with Port Stephens Surf School at One Mile Beach, Birubi Beach and Fingal Bay Beach, which are also popular with experienced surfers.
+Lesser-known Samurai Beach (clothes optional) is another good surf spot but can only be accessed via 4WD (permit required).

 Try stand-up paddleboarding at Dutchman’s Bay Beach and Shoal Bay, and snorkelling at Fly Point - Halifax Park Aquatic Reserve, located between Nelson Bay and Little Beach.
 Keep your eyes peeled and you may spot blue groupers, octopus and wobbegong.